python/cpython/Include/README.rst

 Include: Limited API and Stable ABI
 ===================================

-``Include/`` contains the public Limited API and the Stable ABI.
+``Include/``, excluding the ``cpython`` and ``internal`` subdirectories, contains the public Limited API and the Stable ABI.
 The Stable ABI is defined by :pep:`384`.

-Functions stealing references or returning borrowed references *must not* be added to the Limited API or the Stable ABI.
+*Note:* Functions stealing references or returning borrowed references *must not* be added to the Limited API or the Stable ABI.
 A strong reference *must* be returned.
 The API in ``Include/`` should not expose or leak implementation details.

 Please start a public discussion before adding new functions or macros to the Limited API.